Asymptotic dimension and the disk graph I: Distance and intersection

-{\bf Remark:} The proof of Lemma \ref{distanceinter} also shows that a discbusting curve intersects the boundary of every disc in at least two points.
+If $\gamma$ is a separating $I$-bundle generator in $X$ with base surface $F$ (i.e. $\gamma\subset X$ is a separating simple closed curve which also is an $I$-bundle generator) then $F$ is orientable and the genus $g$ of $X$ is even.
+Moreover, the $I$-bundle ${\cal J}(F)=F\times [0,1]$ is trivial.
+The $I$-bundle over every essential arc in $F$ with endpoints in $\partial F$ is an embedded disk in $M$.
+If $\gamma$ is a non-separating $I$-bundle generator in $X$ then the base $F$ of the $I$-bundle is non-orientable.

+For each $I$-bundle ${\cal J}(F)$, there is an orientation reversing involution $\Phi:{\cal J}(F)\to {\cal J}(F)$ which acts as a reflection in the fiber.
+Up to isotopy, the $I$-bundle over any essential arc $\beta$ on the surface $F$ with endpoints in the same boundary component $\alpha$ is a $\Phi$-invariant disk which intersects $\alpha$ in precisely two points.

-If $D,E\subset H$ are discs in normal position then each component of $D-E$ is a disc and therefore the graph dual to the cell decomposition of $D$ whose two-cells are the components of $D-E$ is a tree.
-If $D-E$ only has two outer components then this tree is just a line sement.
+If $D,E\subset M$ are disks in normal position then each component of $D-E$ is a disk.
+Furthermore, each component of $D\cap E$ is a properly embedded arc in $D$ which decomposes $D$ into two connected components.
+Therefore the graph dual to the cell decomposition of $D$ whose two-cells are the components of $D-E$ is a tree.
+If $D-E$ only has two outer components then this tree is just a line segment.
 The following lemma analyzes the case that this holds true for both $D-E$ and $E-D$.
+For its formulation, we say that two simple closed curves $c,d$ \emph{fill} the surface $X$ if $c,d$ are contained in $X$ and if there is no essential simple closed curve in $X$ which is disjoint from $c\cup d$.

+The proof of the following lemma uses a suggestion of a referee which lead to a considerable simpliciation of the argument.